Another week, another induction to the Lazy Travelers’ Jetsetters Club! Ready to meet Bethaney of Flashpacker Family fame?

 More importantly, favorite meal: One of the best meals I’ve had on my travels was at a local restaurant our friend took us to in Koh Samui, Thailand.
 Having lived on Samui for five years, our friend knew all the best restaurants.
 We ate the most fabulous meal of Som Tam (a spicy green papaya salad) and sweet curry chicken all mopped up with sticky rice.
 Heaven!

-The moment you caught the travel bug: I’m pretty sure I caught the travel bug from playing “Where in the World is Carmen Sandiego?” on the computer at primary school.
-Since then I’ve been obsessed with countries, capitals, maps, flights and anything related to the logistics of travel.
+The moment you caught the travel bug?: I’m pretty sure I caught the travel bug from playing “Where in the World is Carmen Sandiego?” on the computer at primary school.
+I’ve been obsessed ever since!
+Countries, capitals, maps, flights.
+Anything related to the logistics of travel.

 First experience traveling alone: I’ve travelled solo many times but often met up with friends or family on the road.
 My first experience of truly travelling alone was spending two months in Thailand, Vietnam and Indonesia.
-I’d been dumped by my boyfriend in London and was making my way back to New Zealand.
+My boyfriend in London dumped me, and I was on my way back to New Zealand.
 It was a very “Eat, Pray, Love”-esque journey where I learnt a lot about myself and how to live with my own company.

-Ever been (or thought you’ve been) in imminent danger while traveling?: I’m extrordinarily stubborn by nature so often get myself in sticky situations where I won’t back down over something, particularly if I feel like I’m being ripped off.
-I just about got left behind by my sleeper train up by the Chinese border in Vietnam because of my stubborness.
+Ever been (or thought you’ve been) in imminent danger while traveling?: I’m extraordinarily stubborn by nature so often get myself in sticky situations where I won’t back down over something, particularly if I feel like I’m being ripped off.
+My sleeper train almost left me by the Chinese border in Vietnam because of my stubbornness.
 I don’t think I’ve ever been in imminent danger before.

 Worst hotel/hostel experience: Hands down, the place we ended up at in Khanom, Thailand last year.
 I thought I was being clever picking an out of the way, locals-only beach destination in Thailand.
 I booked a room at a resort for our family through Agoda.
 We got there and the place was a ghost town that was completely falling apart.
-I don’t think our room had been opened up or aired out in month, there was a dead frog in the shower, blood in the towels, garbage in the pool, dirty diapers lying around the property and stray dogs everywhere.
+I don’t think our room had been opened up or aired out in month.
+There was a dead frog in the shower.
+We had blood on the towels, garbage in the pool, dirty diapers lying around the property.
+Oh, and stray dogs everywhere.
 We high-tailed it out of there as soon as possible!